 Where can you buy secular curriculum?
 There are a few different options for this one, especially when you consider your budget.
-Homeschooling doesn’t have to break the bank.
+Homeschooling doesn’t have to break the bank, though it is so easy to get carried away.
 I’m frugal lady, I like to get a lot of bang for my buck, which I feel is a typical scenario for homeschool families.

 Best Places to Find Secular Curriculum